ropensci/rix/README.md

 While Nix has a steep learning curve, `{rix}`

-1.  simplifies creating Nix expressions, which define reproducible environments,
+1.  simplifies creating Nix expressions, which define reproducible environments, also from `renv.lock` files;
-2.  lets you work interactively in IDEs like RStudio or VS Code, or use Nix in CI/CD workflows,
+2.  lets you work interactively in IDEs like RStudio or VS Code, or use Nix in CI/CD workflows;
+3.  makes it easy to create Docker images with the right packages;
-3.  provides helpers that make it easy to build those environments, evaluate the same code in different development environments, and finally to deploy software environments in production.
+4.  provides helpers that make it easy to build those environments, evaluate the same code in different development environments, and finally to deploy software environments in production.